PyDev-Kartik/Al-Education-Enhancement-System-Server/README.md

-# Al-Education-Enhancement-System-Server
+# Student Performance Analysis and Recommendation System
 Empowering personalized learning with intelligent recommendations to transform the educational landscape and unlock each student's full potential.

-# Student Performance Analysis and Recommendation System

 ## Overview

 This project includes a set of tools for analyzing student performance data and providing recommendations based on various machine learning models.
 It consists of: